trussworks/Truss-PQVP/README.md

 * Flux
 * Leaflet

 Project management tools used include Pivotal Tracker, Slack, GitHub, and Zoom.
 The team used Pivotal Tracker to create a prioritized list of user stories and to track bugs and issues.
+The project can be accessed in its entirety [here](https://www.pivotaltracker.com/projects/1969823)

-Run application locally for development
+# Run application locally for development

-# Local installation with Docker
+## Local installation with Docker

-## Dev Setup
+### Dev Setup
 1. Install Docker
 2. `$ make local_docker`
     * This builds the server and runs it in docker.